goofball851/Random-VibeCoded-Apps/FunBox/src/plugins/README.md

 ## 🛠 Tips

-Keep plugin logic isolated — don’t leak globals.
+Keep plugin logic isolated — don’t leak globals

-If a plugin needs to preload assets, do it in the async function.
+If a plugin needs to preload assets, do it in the async function

-Load only the required runtime (don’t bundle all into core).
+Load only the required runtime (don’t bundle all into core)

-Use inline styles or classes, not external CSS.
+Use inline styles or classes, not external CSS

 ---